molinerisLab/dap/README.md

 │   ├── modules
 ```

-## dap update
+## Update existing project
-dap update works similarly to dap create but, instead of creating the project from scratch, is to be executed inside the project directory and allows for the creation of new versions or the update of an existing version by adding different templates.
+`dap update` is to be executed inside the project directory and allows for the creation of new versions or the update of an existing version by adding different templates.
 Two different use cases for dap update are:
 * You want to add a different template to your project version - i.e. you may have created the project with the Snakefile template but want to add the Make template
 * You want to create a new project version with empty version-specific rules.
-**By running dap update, files already existing are never modified**

-### commands
 `dap update [--usesnakemake --usemake --usebmake] ProjectVersion`
 * ProjectVersion: version of the project where the operation is to be applied; if the version does not exist, it is created.
 * [--usesnakemake --usemake --usebmake]: adds the templates for Snakemake, Makefile and BMake.
 Many templates can be specified at the same time. **If no template is specified, Snakemake is used by default**.  **If one or more templates already exist, they are not changed**.

-## dap clone
+**By running dap update, files already existing are never modified**

+## Create new version
-It creates a new version of the project, cloning an existing one.
+`dap clone` is to be executed inside the project directory and it creates a new version of the project by cloning an existing one.
-It must be executed inside the project directory.
-### commands

 `dap clone SourceVersion NewVersion`
 * SourceVersion: Name of the version to be cloned.
 * NewVersion: Name of the new version.